reprise99/mddrguidance/README.md

 These statistics show the percentage of customers that have the issues highlighted and then seeks to map the controls to give customers direction on where investment is best placed

+Below are listed various links and resources for each issue and guidance to address them

 ## High

 ### Poor user lifecycle management